Triacylglycerols 3. Regio- and Stereospecific

 Determination of the compositions of positions 1/3 from pancreatic lipase data

 The mould Rhizopus arrhizus secretes an extracellular lipase, which has an absolute specificity for the primary bonds of glycerolipids and so resembles pancreatic lipase in many respects.
 It differs in that it does not have an absolute requirement for calcium ions and is not activated by bile salts.
 Although it offers no appreciable advantages over pancreatic lipase in most instances, there are a few applications to triacylglycerols where it has been preferred, and it can be used for positional distributions in complex polar glycerolipids.
-Some other enzymes from fungal sources have some limited stereo bias.
+Some other enzymes from fungal sources have some limited regio/stereo bias.

 3.2.
 Regiospecific Analysis of Triacyl-sn-glycerols -